granade-io/pluscoder/PROJECT_OVERVIEW.md

    - `CHANGELOG.md`: Tracks version changes and updates to the project

 2. Core Functionality:
+   - `main.py`: The entry point of the application, executes the workflow with an state
+   - `workflow.py`: Entire agents workflow
    - `agents/`: Directory containing agent-related files
      - `base.py`: Contains the base Agent class and core agent functionality
      - `core.py`: Defines specific agent types